nodejs/node/doc/api/process.markdown

 * `name`: a string with a value that will always be `"node"` for Node.js.
 For legacy io.js releases, this will be `"io.js"`.
+* `lts`: a string with a value indicating the _codename_ of the LTS (Long-term Support) line the current release is part of.
+This property only exists for LTS releases and is `undefined` for all other release types, including stable releases.
+Current valid values are:
+  - `"Argon"` for the v4.x LTS line beginning with v4.2.0.
 * `sourceUrl`: a complete URL pointing to a _.tar.gz_ file containing the source of the current release.
 * `headersUrl`: a complete URL pointing to a _.tar.gz_ file containing only